 Sheffield England, UK Travel Guide

 Sheffield's food identity mirrors its industrial past and its diverse, modern character.
-A strong tradition of British fare, especially comforting pub food, mixes with global cuisines.
+A strong custom of British fare, especially comforting pub food, mixes with global cuisines.

 Historically, hearty, filling, and affordable meals were common.
 "Henderson's Relish," a savory sauce, truly belongs to Sheffield's food culture.
 Today, the city embraces culinary innovation and diversity, with a growing independent food scene.

 Light, crispy baked batter, a source of local pride.
-Often with Sunday roast or as a flavorful starter.
+Often with Sunday roast or like a flavorful starter.

-A classic local condiment, savory, spicy, and fruity.
+A traditional local condiment, savory, spicy, and fruity.
 It truly belongs in many Sheffield dishes.

 Many local pubs and bakeries craft their hearty versions, often with local cuts of meat and rich gravy.